 Classic rich flavor, squat lobed fruits to 7″ across!
 Sudduth strain – the ‘original’ Brandywine.
 A nation-wide favorite, and the standard against which ‘beefsteak’-type tomatoes are judged for flavor.
 Irregularly-shaped fruits and cracking are par for the course with Brandywine.

 Large crops of 5-7 oz fruits, juicy, outstanding flavor, healthy vines.
-This is a stabilized open-pollinated selection from the hugely popular hybrid.
+This is a hugely popular variety.

 CHEROKEE PURPLE – Heirloom, indeterminate, 77 days

 Delicious deep pink 3-4″ fruits now on Slow Food’s Ark of Taste.
 A favorite at our 2015 Taste of Tomato, and for many gardeners, the only tomato they will grow because it never disappoints.

 Abundant, big, rosy-red fruits of the beefsteak type.
 A crack-resistant Brandywine cross with superb flavor and creamy texture.
 Vigorous potato-leaf variety, tolerates cool summers.